 AML is the result of multiple gene mutations that affect multiple cell signaling kinase pathways.
 With few exceptions, traditional therapies targeting a single abnormal kinase have produced disappointing long-term results.
-The Company announced late in Q4-FYE'13 the completion of a detailed analysis of the preclinical data from its AML program experiments and the identification of three compounds active in multiple leukemia cell lines including human cell lines with the FLT3 mutant kinase, which is the most frequent molecular mutation in AML.

-Synthesis of additional test quantities of the three compounds commenced and was completed in Q1-FYE'14.
-This led to the next step in the preclinical AML program being the determination of the oral maximum tolerated dose, which experiments commenced after the quarter-end.
-Once this is determined for each of the three compounds, COTI will complete experiments in an animal model of FLT3 mutant human AML using MV4-11 tumor cells.
-All three compounds will be tested at various doses with the goal of selecting a lead and backup compound for continued development towards the clinic and commercial out-licensing.
+The Company has identified three compounds active in multiple leukemia cell lines including human cell lines with the FLT3 mutant kinase, which is the most frequent molecular mutation in AML.
+The synthesis of these three compounds was completed in Q1-FYE'14.
+In Q2-FYE'14, the Company conducted experiments to determine the maximum tolerated oral dose.
+The Company then commenced experiments in an animal model of FLT3 mutant human AML using MV4-11 tumor cells.
+All three compounds are being tested at various doses with the goal of selecting a lead and backup compound for continued development towards the clinic and commercial out-licensing.
+Initial test results received by quarter-end indicated all three to be active and one of the compounds to be particularly active in comparison to the other two compounds.
+These experiments will be completed in Q3-FYE'14.